 This book melds essays on biotechnology written by scientists into science fiction stories.
 It opens a conversation about the morality of what we may one day be, and what it may mean to be human as our biotechnological endeavors continue to evolve.
 The biotechnology "revolution," launched on a global scale many decades ago, has taken a direct course toward re-creating life.
 Yet there are still many choices to be made in shaping the future that it may one day make possible.
 The book motivates readers toward deep reflection and continual discourse, which is essential if biotechnology is to evolve in ethical, meaningful, and sustainable ways.

 Rosalyn will be offering a series of 4 individual classes on "Technology and the Future," August 4, 5, 7 & 10 at the Nantucket Public Library.
 Free of charge.

 -Waking to Beauty (sequel to When the Horses Whisper)

-In this non-fiction book Rosalyn Berne recounts her journey from paranormal experiences to an embodied awareness of the interconnections of all beings.
-Inspired by a mare named Beauty, she also discusses the masculine and feminine energies, and how they flow, or can be inhibited, in human beings.
+In this non-fiction book Rosalyn Berne recounts her journey from childhood paranormal experiences, to an embodied awareness of the interconnections of all beings.
+Inspired by a mare named Beauty, she also discusses the masculine and feminine energies, and how they flow, or can be inhibited in human beings.
 (Anticipated publication, Spring 2016)

 © 2013 Rosalyn W. Berne